Yu-Group/clinical-rule-vetting/docs/collaborating_for_clinicians.md

 <p align="center"> <i> Some instructions for clinicians aiding with rule-vetting. </i> </p>

 Thank you for helping to provide us with your extremely helpful knowledge in vetting clinical decision rules!
 Your expertise is crucial for understanding, building, and vetting these CDRs.

-In the course of this project, we would like each group to meet you twice for domain expertise in the problem, once in the week of 11/15 and once in the week of 11/29 - the group will reach out to you over email to schedule these meetings.
+In the course of this project, we would like each group to meet you twice for domain expertise in the problem, once in the week of 11/15 and once in the week of 11/29 - the group will reach out to you over email to schedule these meetings before Nov.
+12 when they will get their assignment.

 ### Background

-Outside of meetings, your time-commitment should be quite low.
+Outside of meetings, we hope your time-commitment would be low.
 If you are not familiar with your dataset/study, you might read it to get a refresher of the context it was collected in.

 In case you are not familiar with the PCS framework, here are some links (the video is probably the most accessible before reading the paper)